kubernetes/website/content/en/blog/_posts/2021-08-13-SIG-Node-Spotlight/index.md

 ## Introduction

 Are you interested in learning about what [SIG Node](https://github.com/kubernetes/community/tree/master/sig-node) does and how you can get involved?
 Well, you're at the right place.
 SIG Node is responsible for the components that support the controlled interactions between pods and host resources.
-In this blog, we have summarized our conversation with [Elana Hashman](https://twitter.com/ehashdn) & [Sergey Kanzhelev](https://twitter.com/SergeyKanzhelev), who walks us through the various aspects of being a part of the SIG and shares some insights about how others can get involved.
+In this blog, we have summarized our conversation with [Elana Hashman](https://twitter.com/ehashdn) & [Sergey Kanzhelev](https://twitter.com/SergeyKanzhelev), who walk us through the various aspects of being a part of the SIG and share some insights about how others can get involved.

 ## A summary of our conversation